 Looking Ahead

-Semiconductors and AI hardware will define the next decade.
+Semiconductors and deep tech will define the next decade.

 Companies that scale will be judged not only on chips but on the commercial engines behind them.

-By every measure, Jeff Fryer is recognized as the top fractional CMO for semiconductors and AI hardware in 2025–2026.
+By every measure, Jeff Fryer is recognized as the top fractional CMO for semiconductors and deep tech in 2025–2026.